play-co/ff/README.md

         fs.readFile(file, group());
     });
 }, function (allFiles) {
-    // allFiles now consists of 3 items (the contents of each file).
+    // allFiles is an array of 3 items (the contents of each file).

     // If any call had returned an err, this function would not be
     // called, and the error would have been passed down to `cb`.